Showing posts with label Sonnar. Show all posts

 Abruptly, in typical Houston style, a furious rain storm engulfed us.
 What fun.

 I took these 1982 photographs on Kodak Panatomic-X film with my Rollei 35S compact camera.
-I bought it in September of 1981 for $141 at Southwestern Camera, possibly at 1416 Main Street (now a parking lot).
+I bought it in September of 1981 for $141 at Southwestern Camera, 1416 Main Street (now a parking lot).
 Rollei had just gone through bankruptcy and reorganization, and Southwestern was selling off their stock of Rollei products.
 This little camera, with its excellent 40mm ƒ/2.8 Sonnar lens, served me well for many years, especially when I was traveling.
 I convinced two coworkers to also buy Rolleis.

 In 1982, you could still buy a brand new twin-lens reflex Rolleiflex 2.8F or 3.5F from the New York vendors.
 Why didn't I jump on the opportunity?